 Is there a generic drug for all brand-name drugs?

-No. Currently only half the drugs on the market are available in generic form.
-The other half are protected under patents, allowing only one company to produce them.
+No. Currently, only half the drugs on the market are available in generic form.
+The other half is protected under patents, allowing only one company to produce them.

 How can I get less expensive generic drugs?